 A Dog’s Funeral

 I have only a few fond memories with my dad.
 We spent short moments together, almost like flashes throughout my life.
 I like to tell myself that quality over quantity is the way to go.
 The moments are all less than thirty minutes long.
 However, those times together stirred my emotions and stayed imprinted in my brain, like visiting a restaurant with only a few items on the menu.
-Whether it tastes incredible or awful, the food tends to be more memorable because there isn’t much to focus on.
+Whether it tastes incredible or awful, the food tends to be more memorable because there isn’t too much to focus on.
 Those moments have formulated my perception of my father.

 My dad would always wake up early, smoke, walk to my aunt’s house, and have coffee.
-Our house was the last in a long entryway that passed two other homes on the right side, a mango and guava tree, and a quarter of an acre of yuca crops on the left-hand side.
+Our house was the last in a long entryway that passed two other houses on the right side, a mango and guava tree, and a quarter of an acre of yuca crops on the left-hand side.

-As a routine, I sat on the front porch to wait for my dad and have breakfast together.
-Sometimes he would be back for breakfast.
-Other times he would be back later that day, in a week, or even months.
-My dad has a soft spot for stray dogs.
-One morning, when I was six, he brought home this adorable mixed-breed puppy he found on the side of the road.
+One morning, when I was six, my dad brought home this adorable mixed-breed puppy he found on the side of the road.
 For a stray, he was surprisingly chubby.
-My dad would sit on the front porch and enjoy watching my sisters and me play and run away from the puppy.
+My dad would sit on the front porch to watch my sisters and me play with and run away from the puppy.

 A few weeks later, my dad came back for breakfast.
 I sat on the front porch, watching him walk the long entryway holding our puppy.
 The expression in his eyes didn’t tell me anything new.
 Yet when something is wrong, his mouth does this flat-line thing that forces out his dimples.
 I waited till he was close enough.
 I always felt I needed to read his mood to approach him.